solita/solita.github.com/_posts/2026-02-18-brace-yourseves-ai-is-coming.md

 Seniority is not needed as much in the future.
 Already, I can optimize databases better than ever or create nicer frontends by myself — with the help of LLMs.
 Areas that previously required deep specialization are now within reach.

 The good point is that the customer gets more for the same price — and maybe the customer can even do some things by themselves.
-As a taxpayer, that is a welcome development.
+I work a lot for the public sector, so this productivity increase is something I appreciate as a taxpayer too.

 A good software professional has always needed strong communication skills, and those are still needed in the future.
 But maybe it is just not as rewarding to communicate with agents...